ntoylker/Neural-Networks-and-Deep-Learning-Course/README.md

 * `model_2.ipynb`: This file contains a more complex or refined version of the baseline model.
 It includes architectural changes like more convolutional layers, different dropout rates, or batch normalization to improve performance.

 * `model_-1_parallel.ipynb`: This notebook explores distributed training.
 It adapts one of the models to be trained using TensorFlow's `MirroredStrategy`, which allows for training the model across multiple available GPUs in parallel to speed up the process.

-This collection of notebooks provides a comprehensive exploration of building and optimizing CNNs for a standard image classification benchmark.
-Important files (where to look):
-- The Jupyter notebooks in folder: "1o - Κατασκευή Νευρωνικού Δικτύου CNN-MLP" — open the .ipynb files to see the exact notebook-code and its results.
-- Report PDF: ΝΝ_ΕΡΓΑΣΙΑ_Νικος_Τουλκεριδης_10718.pdf — explains goals, experiments, and results.

-Inputs:
-- Dataset files referenced in the notebooks (see notebook cells to find dataset path and format).
-- Notebook parameters (batch size, epochs, learning rate) defined in the code cells.

-Outputs:
-- Trained model weights (if saved by the notebooks).
-- Plots: training/validation loss and accuracy, confusion matrix, example predictions.
-- Numeric results: final accuracy, loss and short written conclusions in the PDF.

-Usage:
-- Open the .ipynb files in JupyterLab / Jupyter Notebook / Colab.
-- Run cells top-to-bottom (install required packages first).
-- To reproduce results, ensure the dataset path and any random seeds match what's set in the notebooks.

-Notes / Caveats:
-- Filenames and text include Greek; check the first cells of notebooks for exact package imports and environment setup.
 -----------------------------------------------------------------------------------------------------------------------
 # Assignment 2 – Classical Classifiers and MLP for Image Classification